CALL 619-485-6029

 • Psychoeducational groups

 Because the program is outpatient, individuals are still able to maintain their daily responsibilities.
-If you’re searching for “what is intensive outpatient therapy?”, it is important to speak with a mental health professional.
+It is important to speak with a mental health professional.
 This can help to determine if IOP treatment is right for you.

 What are the Treatment Goals for an IOP?